 Practicing medicine is more fun and far more satisfying when clients can afford the medications and procedures we recommend for their pets!
-We have an amazing staff of high-quality employees and the latest veterinary high tech equipment, but we are more economical than many of the vet clinics in the area.
-Dr. Sutton knows—She did relief work in many of the local clinics.
-We believe our prices are extremely reasonable considering the high level of care we provide.
-Remember, Dr. Sutton, Dr. Correa, Dr. Moore, and Dr. Raymond are all former ER/critical care vets, and some of their “Type A” personality traits persist.
+We believe our prices are extremely reasonable considering the high level of care we provide and the high tech equipment we utilize.
+Between Dr. Sutton, Dr. Raymond and Dr Stetzer, we have almost 100 years of combined “years in practice”.
 There are several nonprofit organizations in town that receive millions of dollars in donations each year.
 We are not one of those clinics but we do strive to be affordable.
 Our greatest goal is to be THE BEST MEDICINE!

 High Tech Equipment